snorle01/block_game/README.md

 used to test game states, resizing and fullscreen.

 # how to run files
-you need python and pygame installed to run this run the file named main.py
+you need python and pygame installed to run this. run the file named main.py.